nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 In addition of the native HTTP API, the Nuxeo Platform also provides solutions to [import data inside the Nuxeo Platform]({{page page='choosing-how-to-import-data-in-the-nuxeo-platform'}}).

-## Customising the Web UI
+## Customizing the Web UI

-The Web UI is written upon Web Components standard and paradigms using Polymer Framework.
+The Web UI is written on top of the Web Components standard and the paradigms of the Polymer Framework.